bgoodspeed/ephemeral/README.md

 * [wireguard](wireguard/): deploy a wireguard VPN endpoint, and demo some mechanisms to consume it, client-side (via explicit routing, via docker)
 * [caido](caido/): deploy a caido proxy endpoint
 * [samba ad](samba-ad/): deploy a samba AD instance with a given realm/domain
+* [maildev](mailserver/): deploy a maildev instance with webui to access received emails